 EXPERIENCE

-Being a successful food photographer involves more than knowing how to take beautiful images.
-Photographers are experts at their craft, but also need to be educators and problem solvers on set.
+Being a successful food photographer involves more than just knowing how to take beautiful images.
+Photographers are experts at their craft, but also need to be educators for their clients and problem solvers on set.
 It doesn’t hurt to be fun to work with too. 😉

 The more experience a photographer has, the higher their creative fee will be because they are bringing a lot of experience and value to the table.
-They know how to host an efficient and successful shoot that results in gorgeous images so the client can sit back, relax and know that they’ll get stunning images for their advertising needs.
+They know how to host an efficient and successful shoot that results in gorgeous images.
+This allows the client to sit back and relax, because they know that they’re going to get stunning images.

 BUSINESS EXPENSES